5 Reasons Guys Find Blood When Wiping (and What to Do About It)

 After you wipe your butt, there’s a natural inclination to inspect the results.
 Most of the time, the evidence is standard: a brown streak, a stray pube, maybe even a corn kernel from your Chipotle burrito.

-But sometimes, there’s a surprise—a bright red, bloody surprise.
+But sometimes, there’s a surprise—a bloody surprise.

-Hemorrhoids
+1. Hemorrhoids

-This is the most common cause of anal bleeding, affecting about 1 in 20 people.
+Hemorrhoids (AKA piles) are the most common cause of anal bleeding, affecting about 1 in 20 people.
 Hemorrhoids are swollen veins in the lower rectum, which is the largest part of the large intestine.
 In some cases, you might not know you have hemorrhoids until they burst with bright-red blood.

 How to treat hemorrhoids: